-The DOT and FAA have regulatory authority over air transportation in the United States.
+The DOT and FAA have regulatory authority over air transportation in the United States and all international air service is subject to certain U.S. federal requirements and approvals, as well as the regulatory requirements of the appropriate authorities of the foreign countries involved.
 The DOT has authority to issue certificates of public convenience and necessity, exemptions and other economic authority required for airlines to provide domestic and foreign air transportation.
 International routes and international code-sharing arrangements are regulated by the DOT and by the governments of the foreign countries involved.
 A U.S. airline's ability to operate flights to and from international destinations is subject to the air transport agreements between the United States and the foreign country and the carrier's ability to obtain the necessary authority from the DOT and the applicable foreign government.

 The U.S. government has negotiated "open skies" agreements with many countries, which allow broad access between the United States and the applicable foreign country.
 With certain other countries, however, the United States has a restricted air transportation agreement.
 Our international flights to Mexico are governed by a recently implemented liberalized bilateral air transport agreements which the DOT has determined has all of the attributes of an "open skies" agreement.
-Our flights to Canada and the Bahamas are governed by bilateral air transport agreements between the United States and such countries.
-Changes in U.S., Mexico, Canadian or Bahamian aviation policies could result in the alteration or termination of the corresponding air transport agreement, diminish the value of our international route authorities or otherwise affect our operations to/from these countries.
+Our flights to Canada, Cuba and the Bahamas are governed by bilateral air transport agreements between the United States and such countries.
+Changes in U.S., Mexican, Canadian, Cuban or Bahamian aviation policies could result in the alteration or termination of the corresponding air transport agreement, or otherwise affect our operations to and from these countries.
+In particular, there is still a degree of uncertainty about the future of scheduled commercial flight operations between the United States and Cuba as a result of changes in diplomatic relations between the two governments, as well as travel and trade restrictions implemented by the U.S. government in 2017.
+We are largely sheltered from the economic impact changes to existing "open skies" agreements or volatility in U.S., Mexican, Canadian, Cuban or Bahamian aviation polices because our major airline partners control route selection and scheduling under our capacity purchase agreements.